ciioprof0/stixd-validator/docs/stixd/STIX-D 0.1 Lexicon Specification.md

 This document describes the lexicon format for STIX-D and ACE 6.7.

 Lexicons can be used in two ways.
 They can be used as a _Clex_ ("common lexicon" or "compiled lexicon") which is compiled into the APE executable.
-Alternatively, they can be used as a _Ulex_ ("user lexicon" or "uncompiled lexicon") that is loaded at run-time using the command line, the web interface, the web service, or any other interface to the parser.
+Alternatively, they can be used as an _Ulex_ ("user lexicon" or "uncompiled lexicon") that is loaded at run-time using the command line, the web interface, the web service, or any other interface to the parser.

 User lexicons _Ulex_ can be used independently, or can complement _Clex_ in which case entries of _Ulex_ take precedence over those of _Clex_.